wing5wong/artisan-whs-static/source/_courses/ENG3.md

 leads_to: U.E.
 Approved
 credits: 18-22
 entry_requirements: >-
-  10 credits UE Literacy, with at least one external standard achieved.
+  10 credits UE Literacy, with at least one Level 2 external standard achieved.
   Students must have attempted the Speech at Level 2 or have HOF/TIC approval.
 course_fees: Nil
 ue_approved: true
 notes: ''